-These rules and any amendment of them shall apply in the form in effect at the time the administrative filing requirements are met for a demand for arbitration or submission agreement received by the AAA.
-To insure that you have the most current information, see our Web site at www.adr.org.
+These Rules and any amendment of them shall apply in the form in effect at the time the administrative filing requirements are met for a demand for arbitration or submission agreement received by the American Arbitration Association.
+To insure that you have the most current information, visit www.adr.org .
+If an agreement for mediation or arbitration specifies that rules in effect at the time the agreement was executed be used, then absent the parties' agreement otherwise, the AAA shall apply the Rules as required by the agreement.
+We encourage parties to use the most current, state of the art, AAA rules available.